cadia-lvl/sentiment-analysis/README.md

 # Instructions

+## Installation of Dependencies

+To run the scripts, you need to install the dependencies.
+Follow the steps below to set up your environment.

+### Prerequisites

+-   Python 3.x (Make sure Python 3 is installed on your system.)

+### Installation Steps

+1. Ensure Python 3.x is installed.
+2. Install Requirements:
+    - `pip install -r requirements.txt`
+3. Install PyTorch: The CPU version of PyTorch is already specified in the `requirements.txt` file of this project.
+It's recommended that you use the GPU version of PyTorch, visit the [PyTorch Get Started](https://pytorch.org/get-started/locally/) page, select your preferences, and run the provided installation command.

 ## Machine-translate

 This section provides instructions for using the machine translation scripts included in this project: `translate_google.py` and `translate_mideind.py`.
 These scripts are used for translating text data into Icelandic for sentiment analysis.